matsumurae/onomatodict-jp/README.md

 - **Describing image:** I try to get them from manga but sometimes it's not easy.
 - **Video:** if there's any explanation on YT.
-  - It's possible to have a **Anime field** where you'll see the onomatopoeia in a realistic uasge.
+  - It's possible to have a **Anime field** where you'll see the onomatopoeia in a realistic usage.
 - **Audio:** if there's an available audio for the word.
 - **Related:** related onomatopoeias.
 - **Meaning:** Real meaning or meanings of the word.